samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 A creature that can touch the bands, including the one Restrained, can take an action to make a DC 20 Strength ([Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) check to break the iron bands.
 On a successful check, the item is destroyed, and the Restrained creature is freed.
 On a failed check, any further attempts made by that creature automatically fail until 24 hours have elapsed.

-Once the bands are used, they can’t be used again until the next dawn.
+Once the bands are used, they can't be used again until the next dawn.

 ### [Iron Flask](/magic-items/9228806-iron-flask)

 *Wondrous Item, Legendary*

 While holding this brass-stoppered iron flask, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to target a creature that you can see within 60 feet of yourself.
-If the flask is empty and the target is native to a plane of existence other than the one you’re on, the target must succeed on a DC 17 Wisdom saving throw or be trapped in the flask.
+If the flask is empty and the target is native to a plane of existence other than the one you're on, the target must succeed on a DC 17 Wisdom saving throw or be trapped in the flask.
 If the target has been trapped by the flask before, it has Advantage on the save.
 Once trapped, a creature remains in the flask until released.
 The flask can hold only one creature at a time.
-A creature trapped in the flask doesn’t age and doesn’t need to breathe, eat, or drink.
+A creature trapped in the flask doesn't age and doesn't need to breathe, eat, or drink.

-You can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to remove the flask’s stopper and release the creature in the flask.
-The creature then obeys your commands for 1 hour, understanding those commands even if it doesn’t know the language in which the commands are given.
+You can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to remove the flask's stopper and release the creature in the flask.
+The creature then obeys your commands for 1 hour, understanding those commands even if it doesn't know the language in which the commands are given.
 If you issue no commands or give the creature a command that is likely to result in its death or imprisonment, it defends itself but otherwise takes no actions.
 At the end of the duration, the creature acts in accordance with its normal disposition and alignment.

 An [Identify](/spells/2619180-identify) spell reveals if the flask contains a creature, but the only way to determine the type of creature is to open the flask.
-A newly discovered *Iron Flask* might already contain a creature chosen by the DM or determined randomly by rolling on the following table (see the *Monster Manual* for the creature’s stat block).
+A newly discovered *Iron Flask* might already contain a creature chosen by the DM or determined randomly by rolling on the following table (see the *Monster Manual* for the creature's stat block).

 | 1d100 | Contents |
 | --- | --- |